dalyntechnologies/ProductsUploader/README.md

-## Product Uploader
+## Simple Product Uploader

  - Upload Excel file with the following Headers(Name,Price,Release date)
  - Copy the path  to appsettings.json and modify this value  "ExcelPath": "Your Path"
- - Make sure the Base url matches where your server is running   "ServiceUrl": "https://localhost:44323",
+ - Make sure the Base url matches where your server is running   "ServiceUrl": "https://localhost:44323" change this to match your url,
+ - Run the Console app.